esphome/esphome-docs/components/text_sensor/nextion.rst

 Lambda Calls
 ************

-From :ref:`lambdas <config-lambda>`, you can call several methods do some advanced stuff (see the full API Reference for more info).
+From :ref:`lambdas <config-lambda>`, you can call several methods to access some more advanced functions (see the full :apiref:`nextion/text_sensor/nextion_textsensor.h` for more info).

 .. _nextion_text_sensor_set_state: